eventespresso/eea-events-blog/README.md

-# eea-events-blog
+# Events in Your Blog
-Injects events into the main blog query
+Injects Event Esprsso events into the main blog query